EhabAnshad/aws-elemental-speke-drm-docs/doc_source/what-is-speke.md

 Partner with an AWS Elemental DRM platform provider to get set up to use encryption\.
 For details, see [Customer Onboarding](customer-onboarding.md)\.

 **Are you a DRM platform provider or a customer with your own key provider?**
 Expose a REST API for your key provider in compliance with the SPEKE specification\.
-For details, see [SPEKE API Specification for DRM Key Providers](speke-api-specification.md)\.
+For details, see [SPEKE API Specification](speke-api-specification.md)\.